Estimated Resident Population (ERP)

 Net overseas migration (NOM)

 NOM is the difference between the number of incoming travellers who stay in Australia for 12 months or more and are added to the population (NOM arrivals) and the number of outgoing travellers who leave Australia for 12 months or more and are subtracted from the population (NOM departures).
-NOM is based on an international traveller's duration of stay being in or out of Australia for 12 months or more, regardless of nationality, citizenship or legal status.
-With the introduction of the improved methods for estimating NOM, this 12 month period does not have to be continuous and is measured over a 16 month reference period.
+NOM is based on an international traveller's duration of stay, i.e. being in or out of Australia for 12 months or more, regardless of nationality, citizenship or legal status.
+Note that this 12-month period does not have to be continuous and is measured over a 16-month reference period.

 Net interstate migration (NIM)

 NIM to Victoria is the balance between the number of people moving to Victoria from other States and Territories and those moving from Victoria.
 Data on interstate migration cannot be directly estimated.
 Instead, post-censal estimates of interstate migration are modelled using administrative by-product data (for example Medicare changes of address).

 Net intrastate migration is the balance of movements of population between Victorian regions.

 Implied net migration